Grand Duke Nicholas Nikolaevich of Russia (born 1856): Revolution

 The February Revolution found Nicholas in the Caucasus.
 He was appointed by the emperor, in his last official act, as the supreme commander in chief, and was wildly received as he journeyed to headquarters in Mogilev; however, within 24 hours of his arrival, the new prime minister, Prince Georgy Lvov, cancelled his appointment.
 Nicholas spent the next two years in Crimea, sometimes under house arrest, taking little part in politics.
-There appears to have been some sentiment to have him head the White Army forces active in southern Russia at the time, but the leaders in charge, especially General Anton Denikin, were afraid that a strong monarchist figurehead would alienate the more left leaning constituents of the movement.
+There appears to have been some sentiment to have him head the White Army forces active in southern Russia at the time, but the leaders in charge, especially General Anton Denikin, were afraid that a strong monarchist figurehead would alienate the more left-leaning constituents of the movement.
 He and his wife escaped just ahead of the Red Army in April 1919, aboard the British Royal Navy battleship HMS Marlborough.

 On 8 August 1922, Nicholas was proclaimed as the emperor of all the Russias by the Zemsky Sobor of the Priamurye region in the Far East which had been founded by Mikhail Diterikhs.
 Nicholas was already living abroad and consequently was not present.
-Two months later the Priamurye region fell to the Bolsheviks.
+Two months later, the Priamurye region fell to the Bolsheviks.

 In exile

 After a stay in Genoa as a guest of his brother-in-law, King Victor Emmanuel III of Italy, Nicholas and his wife took up residence in a small chateau at Choigny, 20 miles outside of Paris.
-He was under the protection of the French secret police as well as by a small number of faithful Cossack retainers.
+He was under the protection of the French secret police as well as by a small number of loyal Cossack retainers.

 He became the symbolic figurehead of an anti-Soviet Russian monarchist movement, after assuming on 16 November 1924 the supreme command of all Russian forces in exile and thus of the Russian All-Military Union, which had been founded in the Kingdom of Serbs, Croats and Slovenes by General Pyotr Wrangel two months prior.
 The monarchists made plans to send agents into Russia.
-Conversely a top priority of the Soviet secret police was to penetrate this monarchist organization and to kidnap Nicholas.
+Conversely, a top priority of the Soviet secret police was to penetrate this monarchist organization and to kidnap Nicholas.
 They were successful in the former, infiltrating the group with spies (OGPU later lured the anti-Bolshevik British master spy Sidney Reilly back to the Soviet Union (1925) where he was killed).
 They did not succeed however, in kidnapping Nicholas.
 As late as June 1927, the monarchists were able to set off a bomb at the Lubyanka Prison in Moscow.

 Grand Duke Nicholas died on 5 January 1929 of natural causes on the French Riviera, where he had gone to escape the rigors of winter.
 He was originally buried in the church of St. Michael the Archangel Church in Cannes, France.
 In 2014 Prince Nicholas Romanov (1922–2014) and Prince Dimitri Romanov (1926–2016) requested the transfer of his remains.
 The bodies of Nicholas Nikolaevich and his wife were re-buried in Moscow at the World War I memorial military cemetery in May 2015.